CIHF executive director Rohit Verma and associate directors Brooke Hollis, MBA ’78 and Mardelle McCuskey Shepley.

 After extensive planning, the Cornell Institute for Healthy Futures (CIHF) was officially launched November 2 as a cross-campus collaboration between the School of Hotel Administration (SHA) and the College of Human Ecology (CHE).
 The institute is led by executive director Rohit Verma, Singapore Tourism Board Distinguished Professor in Asian Hospitality Management at SHA, and associate directors Mardelle McCuskey Shepley, professor of design and environmental analysis, and Brooke Hollis, MBA ’78, associate director of the Sloan Program in Health Administration, both from CHE.

 What do hotels have to do with healthcare?
 Actually, just about everything.
 CIHF exists to create and promote knowledge that brings hospitality principles to health policy, management, and design, with an ultimate goal of improving service in healthcare, wellness, and senior living.
-The pieces of the core expertise needed to accomplish this already exists across campus.
+The pieces of the core expertise needed to accomplish this already exist across campus.
 CIHF will unite those pieces and yield a new whole surpassing the sum of its parts.

 “What has never been done before is the integration of these disciplines to promote a more holistic view of healthcare,” said Verma.
 “The institute will focus not only on clinical care, but will pay close attention to the patient experience, the well-being of the family and the long-term emotional needs of patients and their loved ones, all carefully informed by a perspective on design.”